Michael Wall (ice hockey)

-Playing career
+Early life

 Wall was born in Telkwa, British Columbia.
 He began his career by playing for the Prince George Cougars of the Western Hockey League.
-During his third season with the Cougars, he was moved to the new Everett Silvertips, where he finished his record-setting junior career.
-Following the 2004–05 WHL season, he was signed to a three-year entry level contract by the Anaheim Ducks on September 29, 2005.
+During his third season with the Cougars, he was moved to the new Everett Silvertips, where he finished his junior career.

+Career

+Following the 2004–05 WHL season, Wall was signed to a three-year entry-level contract by the Anaheim Ducks on September 29, 2005.

 He began his professional career immediately, making his first professional start with the Ducks' AHL affiliate, the Portland Pirates on October 8, 2005, and earning his first win on October 14 against the Providence Bruins.
-However, after he played in eight games with the Pirates, he was called up to the Ducks to back up Ilya Bryzgalov while Jean-Sébastien Giguère was injured.
-He then proceeded to finish his rookie season by splitting time with the Ducks' ECHL affiliate, the Augusta Lynx, as well as the Pirates.
+After he played in eight games with the Pirates, he was called up to the Ducks to back up Ilya Bryzgalov while Jean-Sébastien Giguère was injured.
+He then finished his rookie season by splitting time with the Ducks' ECHL affiliate, the Augusta Lynx, as well as the Pirates.

-Wall began the season with the Pirates, but was called up for his first NHL start on November 26, 2006, as both Bryzgalov and Giguère were injured at the same time.
+Wall began the season with the Pirates but was called up for his first NHL start on November 26, 2006, as both Bryzgalov and Giguère were injured at the same time.
 Wall picked up his first win that night against the Calgary Flames.
 He made four total appearances with the Ducks, including three starts, and on February 27, 2007, he was traded to the Colorado Avalanche for Brad May at the trade deadline.
-The Avalanche then decided to move Wall to their CHL affiliate, the Arizona Sundogs where he scored a goal while playing with them which was just the 2nd goal by a goaltender in league history.
+The Avalanche decided to move Wall to their CHL affiliate, the Arizona Sundogs where he scored a goal while playing with them which was just the 2nd goal by a goaltender in league history.

 Wall Spent the 2007–08 season with Colorado's AHL affiliate, the Lake Erie Monsters in their inaugural season.
 Wall was a restricted free agent at the end of the season and was offered a contract by the Colorado Avalanche but turned it down.

-Wall now tends goal for his hometown Smithers Steelheads, a "AA" senior hockey club operating in the Central Interior Hockey League (CIHL).
+Wall was the goaltender for his hometown Smithers Steelheads, an "AA" senior hockey club operating in the Central Interior Hockey League (CIHL).